 Treating Tongue Sores During Pregnancy

-- Local analgesics in the form of gels or creams for pain relief
+- Local analgesics in the form of gels or creams for pain relief from oral ulcers

-- Protective pastes that cover the ulcer
+- Protective pastesiXMedicated pastes used to cover ulcers and prevent irritation from food, drinks and saliva that cover the ulcer

 Preventing Tongue Sores During Pregnancy